Imago Théâtre (Montreal, Quebec): The Creators Circle

-Nested circles
+Nested Circles

-Nested Circles is an artist residency program curated by Lindsay Lachance that pairs Newcomer Artists with Practicing Artists with the intention of the pair sharing and working on their individual projects with support from one another.
-The residency provides a cultural network as well as artistic resources to Newcomers who have moved to Montreal from a different country.
+Nested Circles is an artist residency program curated by Lindsay Lachance that pairs new artists with more experienced artists with the intention of the pair sharing and working on their individual projects with support from one another, according to Imago.

 Accessibility

-Imago Theatre operates on a Pay-What-You-Decide philosophy that is aligned with their belief that theatre should be accessible to all.
-The company seeks to democratize access to theatre by eliminating financial barriers that might keep people and communities from engaging with art.
-Imago is also committed to producing work in spaces that are physically accessible, ensuring the buildings are equipped with elevators and ramps.

 Imago has produced digital productions for blind and visually impaired audiences.
-In 2022 Imago began including French Language subtitles at every performance to connect with Francophone audiences in the city, and in 2024 the company began including a Relaxed Performance in their runs to welcome audiences with various access needs.
-Imago offers a mask mandatory performance during the run of their productions.
+In 2022 Imago began including French subtitles at every performance to grow in popularity with Francophone audiences in the city.
+Imago also offers a mask mandatory performance during the run of their productions.
+Imago also operates on a Pay-What-You-Decide model that has customers choose their pricing after the fact instead of before what they watch.